We will teach you how to become a sound engineering professional

 The emphasis of this course is learn the techniques associated with creating professional sounding mixes, recording acoustic instruments such as guitars and drums.
 It’s not genre specific but suits students looking to work with bands and musicians rather than electronic based music.
 For more electronic focused music production techniques see our Music Production Diploma

 Choose your schedule and learn at a pace to suit you

-This 6 month part time or 3 month full time course can be taken during weekday mornings, afternoons or evenings and even on Saturdays.
+This 6 month part time or 3 month full time course can be taken during weekday mornings, afternoons or evenings.
 It can also be fast tracked if studied on an intensive accelerated learning basis.
 All aspects of sound engineering, recording, mixing and mastering are covered including the following topics: